Earn the Roster Spot

 Grades first

 Coaches recruit students, not just athletes.
 Our club values put family first, school second, volleyball after that.
-A strong GPA opens doors a great scouting video can't — and it's the one thing that protects her on both paths, athletic and academic.
+A strong GPA opens doors a great scouting video can't.
+And it's the one thing that protects her on both paths, athletic and academic.

 Build a realistic target list